Musing along! “Voluntold.”

 There are liquid and bar soaps and hand sanitizers that don't contain triclosan or fragrance, another ingredient we recommend avoiding.

-Page 3 of 3 - You can find liquid hand soaps that don't contain triclosan, triclocarbon or fragrance in our Skin Deep database.
+You can find liquid hand soaps that don't contain triclosan, triclocarbon or fragrance in our Skin Deep database.

 Prefer bar soap?
 Choose from these that have no triclosan, triclocarbon or fragrance.